SHUSCT/SHU-Computer-Architecture-Experiments/docs/Exp03-Tutor.md

 ## 3. Install Three Ubuntu 23 Virtual Machines in VMWare

 💡**Note**:
-- Set the computer name to be "node1", "node2" and "node3" repectively.
+- Set the computer name (host name) to be "node1", "node2" and "node3" repectively.
 - Create users with the same user name on each virtual machine.

 ## 4. Environment Setup